thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Intro_to_React.notes.md

 After the `getInitialState()` function is invoked, React will invoke the `render()` function which should be implemented as a **pure function**.
 In other words, it should:

 1. Return the same `ReactElement` given the same component state.
-2. Not modify the component's state.
+1. Not modify the component's state.
-3. Not read from or write to the DOM.
+1. Not read from or write directly to the DOM.
-4. Not interact with the browser via functions like `setTimeout()`.
+1. Not interact with the browser via functions like `setTimeout()`.

 React provides other places where you can modify state or interact with the browser.
 Just not in the `render()` function.
 Keeping the `render()` function pure makes component classes easier to think about.